Report Archive

 To address this challenge, governments at all levels have made major new commitments to boost and accelerate the supply of housing, with a commitment to delivering 1.2 million houses over five years from 2024

-Aboriginal and Torres Strait Island Housing Data Review
+Aboriginal and Torres Strait Islander Housing Data Review

 As part of its upcoming report ahead of the 2024-25 Budget, Members of the Committee are seeking advice on the housing, and related infrastructure, needs of Aboriginal and Torres Strait Islander people, and on the data needed to inform targeted government investment decisions.
 Equity Economics have been engaged to provide advice on Aboriginal and Torres Strait Islander housing data.